Antonio José Sánchez Mazuecos

 Antonio José Sánchez Mazuecos (born 2 January 1995), known professionally as Antonio José, is a Spanish singer.
-Since childhood he dedicated himself to the world of music, being actively supported by his mother.
-In 2005, he participated in the Junior Eurovision Song Contest 2005 with the song Te traigo flores, getting second place.
+He first gained recognition in 2005, after placing second in the Junior Eurovision Song Contest 2005 with the song "Te traigo flores".

 In 2015, he won the third season of La Voz, a Spanish talent show.
 This allowed him to publish an album with Universal Music Group.
-Since then, Antonio José has published three more albums, therefore being author of a total of six, with the most recent one released in 2019.
+Since then, Antonio José has released five more albums, with the most recent one being released in 2023.

-After 4 years, Antonio José revealed in 2020 his relationship with Marta Marchena, a Spanish model.

 Early life

 Antonio José was born on 2 January 1995 in the town of Palma del Río, Córdoba, Spain.
 His father, Antonio Sánchez, is an AVE maintenance technician, and his mother, María Mazuecos, is a housewife and fond of music.
 Since childhood he has been a football fan.
 His father, who was the local football coach, tried to make him a professional player, and Antonio José was successful, becoming runner-up in national futsal competitions.
 However, his mother tried to bring him closer to the world of music, taking her son regularly to castings.
 He also assisted to singing and guitar lessons from a young age.

 In August 2005, when he was 10, he participated in the television show Veo, Veo, directed by Canal Sur, getting second place.
 Afterwards, he appeared at the casting of the show organized by Televisión Española Gente de Primera.
 This show aimed to select the representative of Spain in the Junior Eurovision Song Contest 2005.
 Antonio José got the pass to the contest on October 2.

 In November 2005, he finally participated in the Junior Eurovision Song Contest 2005 in Hasselt (Belgium), where he represented his country with the song Te traigo flores (I bring you flowers), dedicated to his recently deceased grandmother.
 Antonio José got second place with 146 points, just 3 points below the winner, the also 10-year-old Belarusian Ksenia Sitnik with her song My vmeste (We are together, 149 points).
 The inhabitants of his town, including the then mayor Salvador Blanco, celebrated in the streets and congratulated him on his performance in the contest.
 During all this time, Antonio José did not give up football, keeping it as one of his passions.